Defining DLT Immutability: A Qualitative Survey of Node Operators: Methodology and Context

-In our companion paper, we argued that differences in the governance topology and network topology of a network simply change the manifestation of ledger rewrites, not the rewrite itself.
-Adding to this zero-day bugs, black swan events and economic and social attacks from within the governance topology of ledgers,\footnote{This will be the subject of a future paper, examining case studies from the Cosmos Ecosystem.
-It should be noted the most famous instance of a social attack that resulted in a rewrite\footnote{Via a ledger split (ISO 22739:2024 3.56), generally referred to as practitioners in our fieldwork as a `hard fork'.} is the rewrite that split Ethereum into Ethereum and Ethereum Classic after the DAO hack.
-Indeed, whether it was an attack at all, is something of a fraught topic, which shows the motivation for this paper.} it is not possible to guarantee immutability on public permissionless ledgers.
+In our companion paper,~\cite{lynham2025decentralizationqualitativesurveynode} we argued that differences in the governance topology and network topology of a network simply change the manifestation of ledger rewrites, not the rewrite itself.
+Adding to this zero-day bugs, black swan events and economic and social attacks from within the governance topology of ledgers,\footnote{It should be noted the most famous instance of a social attack that resulted in a rewrite via a ledger split (ISO 22739:2024 3.56), generally referred to as practitioners in our fieldwork as a `hard fork,' is the rewrite that split Ethereum into Ethereum and Ethereum Classic after the DAO hack.
+Indeed, whether it was an attack at all is something of a fraught topic, which shows the motivation for this paper.} it is not possible to guarantee immutability on public permissionless ledgers.
 This begs the question, when practitioners talk about `immutability', what exactly is it that they mean?
 This is the question we hope to answer in this paper.

 In systems like (Delegated) Proof-of-Stake blockchains that rely on economic security to secure finality, Budish et al., have argued that attacks are only punished after-the-fact, by the collapse of the endogenous token of these ledgers.
-Thus, these attacks are only made `expensive' to the attacker by the collapse of the token, and are `cheap' otherwise.~\cite{budish2024economiclimitspermissionlessconsensus} In systems where an attack is only `expensive due to collapse' there is not an ex-ante mechanism that guarantees the integrity of the ledger.
+Thus, these attacks are only made ``expensive'' to the attacker by the ``collapse'' of the token, and are ``cheap'' otherwise.~\cite{budish2024economiclimitspermissionlessconsensus} In systems where an attack is only ``expensive due to collapse'' there is not an ex-ante mechanism that guarantees the integrity of the ledger.
+This is an old problem; in his Bitcoin whitepaper, Satoshi Nakamoto describes the same collapse mechanic, ``If a greedy attacker is able to assemble more CPU power than all the honest nodes, he would have to choose between using it to defraud people by stealing back his payments, or using it to generate new coins.
+He ought to find it more profitable to play by the rules, such rules that favour him with more new coins than everyone else combined, than to undermine the system and the validity of his own wealth.''~\cite{bitcoin_nakamoto}

-A good starting definition for immutability is the ISO one, (ISO 22739:2024 3.51); the ``property of a distributed ledger (3.23) wherein ledger records (3.55) cannot be modified or removed once added to that distributed ledger.''~\cite{isoblockchain} However, in light of the argument that these systems are equally, if not more, reliant on social consensus than technical means to secure finality, we conclude that such a rigid definition is sufficient for theoretical work but not for analysis of real-world systems or the prospective design of future ones.